 All Tacomas feature a composite inner bed with built-in storage compartments and four rail-mounted sliding tie-down cleats.
-Very handy and functional.
+The setup is handy, functional and durable.

 Under the Hood